-Before you begin, pray about it, read scripture related to finding your calling from God and then spend some time exploring your talents, gifts and passions in a way that’s informed by God.
+Before you begin, pray about it, read scripture related to finding your calling from God, and then spend some time exploring your talents, gifts, and passions in a way God informs.

 List your Talents

 As mentioned above, talents are those things you are good at.
-Maybe you already know your talents, maybe you don’t.
-Ask a few trusted friends and family members what they see as your talents.
+Ask trusted friends and family members what they see as your talents.
 You may be surprised at their answers!

 Identify your Spiritual Gifts

-Use the worksheet and prayerfully answer the questions provided to help you find your calling from God.
-I’ve included blank space for you to journal what God reveals to you.
+Use the worksheet and prayerfully answer the questions to help you find your calling from God.
+I’ve included a blank space for you to journal what God reveals to you.